What you need to know about installing an air-conditioner in your apartment in Spain

 Unfortunately, these differ from building to building depending on the whim of the homeowner’s association.

-Sometimes, air conditioning units are banned from the facade of the building for reasons of aesthetics.
+Sometimes, air conditioning units are banned from the façade of the building for reasons of aesthetics.
 Other times there are rules in placed as to where exactly the units can be place in order to limit noise.

 If there are no particular ‘statutes’ laid down by the homeowners’ association then you will still need permission and this can be sought with a request put to an “owners’ meeting”.
 Usually, a majority vote is all that is needed for consent.

-Rules set by the Ayuntamiento
+Rules set by your town hall

 Some local councils lay down laws about air conditioning units, the type that can be installed and their location.